tailwind-streaming/gear-docs/Gear/Cameras/GoPro_Hero7_Black.md

 # GoPro Hero 7 Black

-The last GoPro camera with build in clean HDMI out.
-Does support RTMP streaming at
+The last GoPro camera with built in clean HDMI out.
+Does support RTMP streaming at low resolution.

+## Quality

+Low-light performance is poor.

 ## HDMI

 Clean HDMI out.
 Signal is 1080p60, but it appears to be using frame doubling.

-Audio is out of sync with HDMI, and the sync can sometimes vary.
+Audio and video can be out of sync in certain situations, and it seems to depend on on stabilization.
+Sync sometimes drifts as well, and is non-uniform (might be temperature related).

 ## Livestreaming